The Employer’s Texas Health Insurance Buyer’s Guide

 - What do office visits include under the new plan?

-Does my new plan meet ACA guidelines?
 What is the penalty if it doesn’t?

 Requirements under law demand each plan to include: